-The purchase of a home is probably the largest single investment you will ever make.
+The purchase of a home in the Springfield, MO area is probably the largest single investment you will ever make.
 You should learn as much as you can about the condition of the property and the need for any major repairs before you buy so that you can minimize unpleasant surprises and difficulties afterwards.
 Of course, a home inspection also points out the positive aspects of a home, as well as the maintenance that will be necessary to keep it in good shape.
-After the inspection, you will have a much clearer understanding of the property you are about to purchase.
+After the inspection, you will have a much clearer understanding of the Springfield property you are about to purchase.

 A home inspection is defined as an objective visual examination of the physical structure and systems of a home, from the roof to the foundation.
 In layman’s terms, having a home inspected is akin to giving it a physical check-up.
 Learn More About What a Home Inspection Is